gbv/bartoc-dumps/README.md

-This repository contains JSKOS dumps and statistics of [BARTOC](http://bartoc.org/) to be published at
+This repository contains scripts to create JSKOS dumps and statistics of [BARTOC](http://bartoc.org/) to be published at
 <https://coli-conc.gbv.de/publications/bartoc/>.